Thjelvar ferry Review and Specifications

 Thjelvar ferry wiki

 The Thjelvar ship was launched (floated out from drydock / Slipway 2) on July 24, 2017.
 The ceremony was attended by Han Guangde (CSI's President) and Hakan Johansson (Destination Gotland's President).
 Vessel's delivery was delayed as it had to be moved to the newly built CSI shipyard on Longxue Island (Nansha District, outside Guangzhou City, at the mouth of Pearl River).
 Thjelvar and Visborg were the last ships built at GSI's old shipyard (GSI Liwan Factory).
-There were also constructed the older fleetmates Visby and Gotland.
-The old GSI Liwan shipyard was preserved as museum where visitors can learn about South China's shipbuilding industry.
-In its 56-year-old history, the factory have constructed various types of vessels, including guided missile destroyers, salvage and research ships.
+There were also constructed the older fleet mates Visby and Gotland.
+The old GSI Liwan shipyard was preserved as a museum where visitors can learn about South China's shipbuilding industry.
+In its 56-year-old history, the factory has constructed various types of vessels, including guided missile destroyers, salvage, and research ships.

-Shipowner is Furetank Rederi AB - joint venture of Klaipedos Nafta Lithuania (10%, owner of Klaipeda's LNG terminal) and Bomin Linde LNG (90%).
+The shipowner is Furetank Rederi AB - a joint venture of Klaipedos Nafta Lithuania (10%, owner of Klaipeda's LNG terminal) and Bomin Linde LNG (90%).
 The new ferry was delivered and commissioned by Destination Gotland AB on December 8, 2018.
 The christening ceremony was held in Port Nansha (Guangzhou City) on December 9, lead by godmother Siv Olofsson (employee of Destination Gotland).
-The cruiseferry left China on December 17.
+The cruise ferry left China on December 17.
 The repositioning itinerary to Europe was via Suez Canal.

-In Sweden, Nauticor operates via its sister-company AGA AB (AGA Industrial Gases) that operates the LNG transhipment terminal (capacity 20,000 m3) in Port Nynashamn.
-Like AGA, Nauticor is a subsidiary of Linde Group - Danbury (Connecticut USA) based multinational chemical company formed via merger of Linde AG (Germany) and Praxair (USA).
-Linde plc services cover the entire LNG chain (from terminals to end-customers), including sourcing, transportation, storage and bunkering.
+In Sweden, Nauticor operates via its sister-company AGA AB (AGA Industrial Gases) that operates the LNG transshipment terminal (capacity 20,000 m3) in Port Nynashamn.
+Like AGA, Nauticor is a subsidiary of Linde Group - Danbury (Connecticut USA) based multinational chemical company formed via the merger of Linde AG (Germany) and Praxair (USA).
+Linde plc services cover the entire LNG chain (from terminals to end-customers), including sourcing, transportation, storage, and bunkering.

-In 2017, Linde Group signed a time charter with Bernhard Schulte Bernhard Schulte GmbH & Co KG (Cyprus-based shipmanagement company) for annual 7500 m3 LNG bunkering to marine shipping companies and small-scale LNG terminals in Baltic Sea ports.
+In 2017, Linde Group signed a time charter with Bernhard Schulte GmbH & Co KG (Cyprus-based ship management company) for annual 7500 m3 LNG bunkering to marine shipping companies and small-scale LNG terminals in Baltic Sea ports.

 The shipbuilder CSI (Guangzhou Shipyard International Co Ltd) is subsidiary of CSIC (China Shipbuilding Industry Corporation) - state-owned Chinese corporation, one of country's two largest shipbuilding conglomerates (together with CSSC / China State Shipbuilding Corporation).
 The parent company CSIC was founded in 1999 and headquartered in Beijing.
 Ship's construction cost (YUAN 1 billion / USD 150 million / EUR 127 million) was GSI's record high for a passenger ship.